-The "Pico del Teide" volcano in the national park on Tenerife is the highest mountain in Spain and a popular destination for hikers and mountaineers.
-At 3,718 metres, the volcano is the third highest island volcano in the world.
-A hike to the summit of the "Pico del Teide" is an unforgettable experience and offers breathtaking views of the impressive landscape of Tenerife.
-I found the tour magnificent.
-Chapeau!
+A teide hike is wild and adventurous: The ‘Pico del Teide’ volcano in the national park on Tenerife is the highest mountain in Spain and a popular destination for hikers and mountaineers.
+At 3,718 metres, it is the third highest island volcano in the world.
+A hike to the summit of the ‘Pico del Teide’ is an unforgettable experience and offers breathtaking views of the impressive landscape of Tenerife.
+Hiking on the Teide was simply magnificent - Chapeau!

 Content